JBjouffray/Hawaii_RegimesPredictors/README.md

 All the other files from the previous paper have been left in place.

+### Note: All the datasets used in this project have been uploaded to the respective notebooks from Google Drive and can be found in new datasets

 ## What does each folder contain

 | Notebook  | Contents  |